Tell us a little about yourselves.

 That night was only made better after walking her to her car and sharing a perfect kiss.
 Meghan had thought I said, “I want to kick you,” but it was actually “kiss,” which I didn’t find out until months later.

-M: One of my favorite memories is from a month after we starting dating.
+M: One of my favorite memories is from a month after we are starting dating.
 We were doing the long-distance thing at that point, but Joanna had flown back to New York so we could spend a long weekend together.
 The first morning, I woke up to find a post-it note next to my pillow with a simple message letting me know she had gone out to get us breakfast.
 It was such a sweet, simple gesture.

 Two years later, I’m still waking up to post-it notes a few times a week with thoughtful messages that she leaves for me since we often don’t see each other in the morning due to our work schedules.
 Hundreds of post-it notes later, and my heart still skips a beat when I see one waiting for me.